Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 ### The Enneagram and Judaism

 While not a mainstream practice in Judaism, the Enneagram has found acceptance among some Jewish scholars and practitioners.
 Some Jewish scholars and practitioners find value in the Enneagram for self-understanding and spiritual growth.
-Rabbi David Cooper's book ["God Is a Verb: Kabbalah and the Practice of Mystical Judaism"](https://www.amazon.com/God-Verb-Kabbalah-Practice-Mystical/dp/1573226947) provides some insights into how the Enneagram and Kabbalah may intersect.
+Rabbi David Cooper's book "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.amazon.com/God-Verb-Kabbalah-Practice-Mystical/dp/1573226947" >God Is a Verb: Kabbalah and the Practice of Mystical Judaism</a>" provides some insights into how the Enneagram and Kabbalah may intersect.

 ### New Age, Esoteric Groups, and the Enneagram

 The Enneagram has also found its way into various New Age and esoteric groups.
 The Enneagram is often adopted as a tool for personal and spiritual development, drawing on a variety of religious and spiritual traditions in their interpretation of the system.
-Helen Palmer's book ["The Enneagram: Understanding Yourself and the Others in Your Life"](https://www.amazon.com/Enneagram-Understanding-Yourself-Others-Your/dp/0062506838) offers a comprehensive resource for understanding how these groups use the Enneagram.
+Helen Palmer's book "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.amazon.com/Enneagram-Understanding-Yourself-Others-Your/dp/0062506838" >The Enneagram: Understanding Yourself and the Others in Your Life</a>" offers a comprehensive resource for understanding how these groups use the Enneagram.

 ### The Enneagram in Jesuit Tradition

 The Jesuits, a Catholic religious order known for their commitment to education and intellectual exploration, have been known to use the Enneagram.
 They see the system as a tool for spiritual discernment, promoting greater self-understanding and aiding in personal growth.
-Jerome Wagner Ph.D. a clinical psychologist explains more the [enneagram's origins connecting it to a Jesuit mathematician Athanasius Kircher.](https://enneagramspectrum.com/173/history-of-the-enneagram/)
+Jerome Wagner Ph.D. a clinical psychologist explains more the <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://enneagramspectrum.com/173/history-of-the-enneagram/" >enneagram's origins connecting it to a Jesuit mathematician Athanasius Kircher</a>.

 ### The Enneagram: Beyond Religion